EdwardBX/Bluno_Pedometer/README.md

 bluno_pedometer
 ===============

-use a blunt to create a pedometer
+use a bluno to create a pedometer